SteveJustin1963/tec-SCOPE/README.md

 \ Read angle and calculate frequency
 : read-angle-and-frequency
   \ Code for reading angle using the electronic level and compass
-  \ Code for generating sudo period with counter loop from the pot angle using 555 oscillator circuit
+  \ Code for generating pseudo-period with counter loop from the pot angle using 555 oscillator circuit
   \ Calibration and interpolation

 \ Voltage-to-Frequency Conversion